dreizehnelf/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/time_series_daytype-1.png)<!-- -->

-There a slight difference in patterns, although the general shape of the step-series looks quite similar.
+There is a slight difference in patterns, although the general shape of the step-series looks quite similar.
 As to be expected, people seem to be getting up a little bit later on the weekends compared to regular weekdays and they seem to be active slightly longer on the weekends.